 Here are some tips to follow when grilling with cooking wood:

 - To turn up the heat, open your grill’s dampers all the way.
-You can also make your grill hotter by gently blowing into the center of the wood fire.
+Turn down the heat by closing the grill’s dampers.

 - As your cooking wood burns to ash, add new pieces of cooking wood to maintain stable grilling temperatures.